-Google Search Console (i.e. the new Google Webmaster Tools) may appear intimidating at first glance – so many functions, reports and metrics that make so little sense.
+Google Search Console (GSC) may appear intimidating at first glance – so many functions, reports and metrics that make so little sense at a first glance.
 But there’s no way around it – GSC is an essential tool for every blogger.
-To cope with the initial overwhelm, browse our previous guide guide explaining the basics.
+To cope with the initial overwhelm, browse our previous guide explaining the basics.

 And if you already feel confident with GSC, it’s time to level up your skills.
 Today’s post will introduce you to another neat reporting feature that will help you maintain a “healthy”, well-ranking website.
 This post may get a bit technical, but it will make sense in the end.
 Let’s dive in.